 - A. Families will be notified when their student account reaches a positive \$5.00 through e-mail, text message, and/or district phone system. - C. Parents may restrict students from making additional purchases by calling the school office.
 A message will show up on the account which will notify the lunch cashier.
-The restriction on the system will show up from year to year unless the school office is contacted through e-mail (bekorleski@benton.k12.wi.us). - D. Student payments, purchases, and current balances are available for parents to view in Skyward Family Access and click on the Food Service tab.
+The restriction on the system will show up from year to year unless the school office is contacted through e-mail (bekorleski@benton.k12.wi.us) or (jokieler@benton.k12.wi.us). - D. Student payments, purchases, and current balances are available for parents to view in Skyward Family Access and click on the Food Service tab.